fastapi-practices/fastapi_best_architecture/README.md

 the [pseudo three-tier architecture](#pseudo-three-tier-architecture) design, support for **python3.10** and above versions

-Its purpose is to allow you to use it directly as the infrastructure of your new project, this repository as a template library open to any person or enterprise can be used for free!
+Its purpose is to allow you to use it directly as the infrastructure of your new project,

 **🔥Continuously updated and maintained🔥**